-Local Governments for Sustainability – Africa (ICLEI Africa) in partnership with the eThekwini Municipality in Durban will draw together stakeholders from five major cities in Southern Africa.
+Local Governments for Sustainability – Africa (ICLEI Africa) in partnership with the eThekwini Municipality in Durban drew together stakeholders from five major cities in Southern Africa.

-- Improve communication and collaboration between local authorities, researchers, academics, thought leaders and other stakeholders around EbA; and
+- Improved communication and collaboration between local authorities, researchers, academics, thought leaders and other stakeholders around EbA; and

-- Enable the global operationalisation of the Durban Adaptation Charter – establishing a community of practice amongst signatories, and increasing capacity to prioritize the role of functioning ecosystems
+- Enabled the global operationalisation of the Durban Adaptation Charter – establishing a community of practice amongst signatories, and increasing capacity to prioritize the role of functioning ecosystems

 The project outputs include:

-- A background paper which builds a bridge between science and policy by presenting appropriate background information, definitions, good practice review and recommendations on prioritising ecosystem-based approaches to building resilience in urban areas
+- A background paper, building a bridge between science and policy by presenting appropriate background information, definitions, good practice review and recommendations on prioritising ecosystem-based approaches to building resilience in urban areas

-- A workshop report that documents the innovative process, and will provide learning materials to guide these cities in developing their own preliminary protocols for adaptation planning workshops
+- A workshop report that documents the innovative process, and provides learning materials to guide these cities in developing their own preliminary protocols for adaptation planning workshops

 - A “framework” identifying the indicators for local government actions that are supportive of sustainable management, restoration of ecosystems, and related job creation, and are prioritised for effective climate change adaptation and disaster risk reduction (especially in relation to water security)